 “Private capital tends to become concentrated in few hands, partly because of competition among the capitalists, and partly because technological development and the increasing division of labor encourage the formation of larger units of production at the expense of smaller ones.
 The result of these developments is an oligarchy of private capital the enormous power of which cannot be effectively checked even by a democratically organized political society.
 This is true since the members of legislative bodies are selected by political parties, largely financed or otherwise influenced by private capitalists who, for all practical purposes, separate the electorate from the legislature.
 The consequence is that the representatives of the people do not in fact sufficiently protect the interests of the underprivileged sections of the population.
 Moreover, under existing conditions, private capitalists inevitably control, directly or indirectly, the main sources of information (press, radio, education).
 It is thus extremely difficult, and indeed in most cases quite impossible, for the individual citizen to come to objective conclusions and to make intelligent use of his political rights.” — Albert Einstein, Why Socialism?
 (1949)

-Einstein made this crystal ball-like forecast more than two decades before corporatism took off, so it’s hard to argue with him.
+Einstein made this crystal ball-like forecast more than two decades beforecorporatism took off, so it’s hard to argue with him.
 Perhaps wealth does naturally concentrate over time under capitalism, but the corporation is an amplification device that sends this natural degree of wealth concentration into overdrive.
-And this path is written directly into corporate law, making it almost impossible to deviate.
+And this is written directly into corporate law, making it impossible for the system to deviate.

-Next, in Part 4, we are going to look at logical changes that would make corporations less damaging to society.
+Next, in Part 4, we are going to look at logical changes that would trigger a reversion back to free market capitalism, making corporations less damaging to society.

 PART 4: FIXING THE ROOT PROBLEM – BAD PROGRAMMING

 The problem is not the overall capitalist system.
-Theories of capitalism and “free markets” may not be perfect, but then no system is.
-The problem is that these theories may apply to capitalism, but they do not apply to corporatism.
-Although they are conflated, corporatism is not capitalism.
-The corporate entity is by its very design an attempt to circumvent capitalist market forces.
+The theories of capitalism and “free markets” may not be perfect, but then no system is.
+The problem is that these theories may apply to capitalism, but they do not apply to the current economic system of corporatism.
+Although they are conflated, corporatism is not capitalism, it is nearly the 180 degree opposite.
+The corporate entity is, by its very design, an attempt to circumvent free market forces.

 The capitalist theories that are frequently cited by American commentators come from the 19th century.
 But the modern corporation did not come into existence until 1970.
-Economics textbooks have never been updated with attempts to think through exactly how these new entities fit into theories of capitalism (they do not).
-The popular thinking holds that a corporation is “just a business, like your neighborhood bakery,” and that free markets will guide its behavior.
-That is simply false.
+Economics textbooks have never been updated with attempts to think through exactly how these new entities fit into theories of capitalism (hint: they do not).
+The popular thinking today holds that a corporation is “just a business, like your neighborhood bakery,” and that free markets will guide its behavior, which has proven false.

-If we want to fit this new type of entity into our existing economic models, we could label corporations “crony capitalism.”
+If we want to categorize this new entity into our existing economic models, we could label corporations “crony capitalism.”
 This would reflect the fact that they are businesses that profit not by taking on risk, but by passing the risk off to others, using its complex connections to the political class, and engaging in monopolistic behavior.
-Still, corporations should not simply be a footnote to theories of capitalism; they deserve their own chapter in every economics book.
+Still, modern corporatism should not simply be a footnote to theories of capitalism; it deserves its own chapter in the economics books.

 The problem is not that the humans working inside the corporation are too greedy.
 To be sure, humans are a constant and so is our tendency to greed.
 But there is no reason to think that we are somehow more greedy now than we were in the past.
 And besides, there is no way to biologically modify the level of greed we have evolved.